Acakua/ble-mesh-gradient-routing-nrf54/sample_description.rst

 The models are used for the following purposes:

-* The :ref:`bt_mesh_chat_client_model` instance in the first element is used to communicate with the other Chat Client models instantiated on the other mesh nodes.
+* The :ref:`bt_mesh_gradient_server_model` instance in the first element is used to communicate with the other Chat Client models instantiated on the other mesh nodes.
 * Config Server allows configurator devices to configure the node remotely.
 * Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.